 - Implementation project issues that arose were no different than with in-house core system implementations

 - Some issues with change management and responsiveness post-implementation

 Core systems moved to the cloud are staying there.
 None of the insurers interviewed for this report indicated that they were moving systems off the cloud.

 Companies often gain confidence in the cloud by learning from lower risk cloud implementations or piloting a single component in the cloud.

-Other, ancillary services, such as printing, can be located independent of core system location.
+Other, ancillary services, such as printing, can be located independent of the core system location.